This post may contain affiliate links. If you click through and make a purchase, I may earn a small commission at no extra cost to you.

 Making Self-Care a Habit

 Building new habits takes time.
 Often, a new habit is really about breaking an old one.
-For example, if you want to reduce screen time, you would need to break the habit of checking your phone or watching tv.
+For example, if you want to journal more you may need to reduce screen time so you would need to break the habit of checking your phone or watching tv.

 Seeing where you can break old habits to incorporate new ones flips the perspective.